 Moose & Sadie's has become a North Loop mainstay for serving food that is fresh, inventive, organic and most importantly, unpretentious.
 Check out their chalkboard menu for the day's “Special,” which typically features a colorful assortment of ingredients and flavors influenced from the far reaches of the globe.
 Dip a freshly baked scone into a mug of fair trade coffee, and breakfast is served.

 Roll like a local @ 11 a.m.

 Every day, roughly 4,500 bike commuters travel along the more than 226 miles of on-street bike lanes, bike boulevards and dedicated paths in Minneapolis.
-Explore the city like a local by renting a lime green Nice Ride bike from one of the more than 200 stations located throughout Minneapolis and Saint Paul ($3 per half-hour or $6 for a 24-hour pass of unlimited half-hour rides).
+Explore the city like a local by renting a lime green Nice Ride bike from one of the more than 200 stations located throughout Minneapolis and Saint Paul.
 Download the app to locate the nearest bike rack and follow one of their designated tour routes.
 The “Art Al Fresco” tour highlights famous pieces of public art located throughout downtown and culminates at the Walker Sculpture Garden.

 Sculpture Garden and lunch at Esker Grove @ 1 p.m.